next-step/kotlin-lotto/README.md

 - [x] lotto purchase order should calculate correct total price and remainder
 - [x] lotto profit result should calculate correct profit rate
 - [x] bonus number should not be in lotto numbers of winning number
+- [x] second place result should be correct